 While starting early provides more opportunity for contributions to grow through investing, it’s rarely too late to start.

 Parents who have savings in a different account and want to enjoy the tax and financial aid advantages of a 529 plan may front load the plan with annual exclusion gifts.
-The annual gift tax exclusion — the amount of money that one person may transfer to another as a gift without incurring a gift tax — is $15,000 per donor per beneficiary in 2021.
-But with a 529 plan, individuals may contribute up to $75,000 ($150,000 for couples) per beneficiary if the contribution is treated as if it were spread over a five-year period.
+The annual gift tax exclusion — the amount of money that one person may transfer to another as a gift without incurring a gift tax — is $17,000 per donor per beneficiary in 2023.
+But with a 529 plan, individuals may front load their contributions up to $85,000 ($170,000 for couples) per beneficiary and treat as if it were spread over a five-year period.
 To avoid gift tax implications, parents may need to avoid giving other gifts to the same beneficiary for the next five years.
 Parents might consider working with a tax professional for guidance when making these decisions.

 The age-based funds offered by many 529 savings plans allow for a set-it-and-forget-it approach to investing.
 The fund will invest more aggressively when the child is young and transition to a more conservative portfolio as the child approaches college age.
 If you’re familiar with target-date funds for retirement, the concept is similar.